 - When preparing to run this engine, add 15-20 drops of smoke fluid through the smokestack.
 We recommend M.T.H.
 ProtoSmoke fluid (a small pipette of ProtoSmoke fluid is included).
-Do not overfill the unit or the fluid may leak out and coat the interior engine components. - If you choose not to add the fluid (or have already added the fluid but choose to run smoke-free), turn off the smoke unit control (full counter clockwise position) located under the tender body.
-Failure either to add fluid to the unit or to turn it off may damage the smoke unit heating element and/or wicking material. - When the smoke output while running the engine begins to diminish, add another 10-15 drops of smoke fluid or turn the smoke unit off. - When storing the unit for long periods of time, you may want to add about 15 drops of fluid to prevent the wick from drying out. - If you experience poor or no smoke output when the smoke unit is on and has fluid, check the wick to see if it has become hard, blackened, and unabsorbent around the heating element.
-To do this first remove the body mounting screws and remove the locomotive's body.
-Then remove the smoke unit cover screws, lift the smoke unit cover away, and inspect the wick.
-If it is darkly discolored and hard, it should be replaced.
-When priming new wick add 40 drops.
+Do not overfill the unit or the fluid may leak out and coat the interior engine components. - If you choose not to add the fluid (or have already added the fluid but choose to run smoke-free), turn off the smoke unit control (Full Counter Clockwise Position) located under the tender body.
+Failure either to add fluid to the unit or to turn it off may damage the smoke unit heating element and/or wicking material. - When the smoke output begins to diminish while running the engine, add another 10-15 drops of smoke fluid or turn the smoke unit off. - When storing the unit for long periods of time, you may want to add about 15 drops of fluid to prevent the wick from drying out.